A Famous Catfishing Story

 When he went to visit her he found out that Megan was actually a woman named Angela, who was older, married, and had kids.
 The term “catfish” came from a story Angela’s husband, Vince, told Nev after he found out Megan’s true identity.
 Vince told Nev a story about how when live cod were shipped to Asia from North America, the fish's inactivity in their tanks made the fish meat mushy and undesirable.
 Fishermen began to put catfish in the tanks with the cod to keep them active and alive.
 Vince made an analogy explaining that there are people in everyone's lives who keep each other active, always on their toes, and always thinking.
 He suggests that people should always be alert while socializing through the internet (Harris).
 In this way, catfish serves as a warning against the very thing it represents.

 After Manti Te’o's girlfriend hoax hit the media in 2012, the term “catfish” became mainstream.
 It brought the phenomenon to the attention of the public.
 As a result, numerous people came forward to share their catfish stories and some were featured in the media.
 There were so many people who emailed the producer of Catfish the documentary with similar experiences as Nev that the producers started a show on MTV called Catfish: The TV Show.
 The show follows people who suspect they are being catfished.
 Main stars, Nev and Max, do extensive research to track the person behind the profile.
 The end goal is to arrange a meeting with the client and the true person they had been talking to.
-The reason catfishing has received so much attention is because it is not an uncommon occurrence and it has been happening since the conception of the internet.
+The reason catfishing has received so much attention is that it is not an uncommon occurrence and it has been happening since the conception of the internet.
 However, since the term and series of events associated with catfishing are new to this country, there are no specific laws that apply to catfishing.